A drum circle is a group of people playing drums together, usually hand drums such as djembes, congas, bass drums and bongos.

 Many experienced performance drummers also give classes, either in groups or one to one tuition.
 This is a great opportunity to sponge up some of their knowledge and increase your repertoire.

 Prices and quality of teachers vary greatly, and some provide drums while others don’t.
 Weekly group lessons will most likely be the cheapest.

 We have an enormous list of djembe teachers across the world, so there’s no excuse!

 The idea of using professional mobile facilitated drum circles in community and corporate settings is a Western one, originated by a man called Arthur Hull in Hawaii around 1990.

 Here, a group of trained drummers is usually hired to perform a drum circle.
 They often provide drums and percussion for all the guests and facilitate a circle where everyone plays together.
 Sessions can last anything from a few minutes to a whole day, and settings range from corporate team-building to informal parties to charities.

 I’ve worked for one of Arthur Hull’s students and been lucky enough to experience drum circles on boats, busses, trains, mountain-tops, beaches, restaurants, churches, private homes and prisons with drummers numbering up to 1500!

 How to find a drum circle in your area

-As always, love to hear your comments.
+As always, love to hear your comments and suggestions.